poshsecurity/AzureAutomationDSC-CommonModules/contributing.md

 ### Before you file a bug report

-* **Ensure you are running the latest version of the module.** If you are running an older version of the module, try updating the module and testing if the issue remains.
-If you installed the module from the [PowerShell Gallery](https://powershellgallery.com), use this command to update the module: ``` PS> Update-Module -Name Posh-SYSLOG ```.
-* **Ensure that you are using the CMDLet correctly.** Have you checked the help?
-Sometimes we assume we know how a specific function or CMDLet works, and it turns out we are wrong.
-The command ```Get-Help``` is your friend!
 * **Has the issue been reported before?** You might not be the only person who has reported the issue.
 Check out the [Issues][Issues] and look through any current Issues that may match the issue you are experiencing.

 ### Submitting a (good) bug report